 The University of Wisconsin-Milwaukee has earned the highest rating for research from the Carnegie Classification of Institutions of Higher Education for a third consecutive time.

 The classification places UWM among the world’s leading institutions of research.
-Just 137 of the 3,298 institutions considered by Carnegie placed in its “highest research activity” category, often called R1.
+Just 146 of nearly 4,000 institutions considered by Carnegie placed in its “highest research activity” category, often called R1.
 UWM is one of just two universities in Wisconsin to achieve R1 status, along with UW-Madison.

 UWM previously received an R1 listing in 2015 and 2018.
 Before that, UWM ranked one tier below, as an R2 doctoral university.
 The list released Thursday is preliminary.
 A final list will be announced in January.